observablehq/framework/docs/config.md

 ## title

 The app’s title.
 If specified, this text is used for the link to the home page in the sidebar, and to complement the titles of the webpages.
-For instance, a page titled “Sales” in a app titled “ACME, Inc.” will display “Sales | ACME, Inc.” in the browser’s title bar.
+For instance, a page titled “Sales” in an app titled “ACME, Inc.” will display “Sales | ACME, Inc.” in the browser’s title bar.
 If not specified, the home page link will appear as “Home” in the sidebar, and page titles will be shown as-is.

 ## sidebar